doctrine/DoctrineMongoDBBundle/Resources/doc/first_steps.rst

 .. tip::

     Doctrine provides a library that allows you to programmatically load testing data into your project (i.e. "fixture data").
-For information, see `DoctrineFixturesBundle`_.
+For more information, see `DoctrineFixturesBundle`_.

 Fetching Objects from MongoDB